JiangengDong/CoMPNetX-container/README.md

 1. the [ormodel](https://drive.google.com/open?id=1w_S6udx6ELKEkD_SLu1-z4dZqjNiD0FJ) folder

+## Environment and Softwares

+The docker image provides the following libraries and environments:

+* Ubuntu16.04

+* OpenRAVE 0.9

+* OMPL 1.4.2

+* ROS Kinetic

+* CUDA 10.0

+* CuDNN 7.6.5.32

+* PyTorch 1.4.2

+* GUI using the host's X-server

+Some other libraries are also installed as dependencies.
+We do not list them here because they are not intended.

 ## quick start

 ### Get the docker image

-We do not want to use the DockerHub to push and pull the image because the image is privately used.
-So there are only two ways to get an image.
+There are three ways to get an image.

-1. If you are the first one in your lab to use this image, you have to [build it from Dockerfile](#build-the-docker-image-from-dockerfile).
+1. You can pull it from the [docker hub](https://hub.docker.com/repository/docker/jiangengdong/openrave).
+Note that we did not optimize the image size, so the total size is 9.75GB.

+1. If your network is not fast enough, you may want to [build it from Dockerfile](#build-the-docker-image-from-dockerfile).
+It takes 24 hours to build this image on a laptop with Intel® Core™ i5-4210H and GeForce GTX 960M, so please think twice before you start the building.

 1. Otherwise, you can [copy a image](#copy-the-docker-image-from-your-colleague) from your colleague's computer.